ml-tooling/ml-workspace/README.md

 ## Features

 The workspace is equipped with a selection of best-in-class open-source development tools to help with the machine learning workflow.
-Many of these tools can be started from the `Open Tools` menu from Jupyter (the main application of the workspace):
+Many of these tools can be started from the `Open Tool` menu from Jupyter (the main application of the workspace):

 <img src="./docs/images/feature-open-tools.png"/>

-> ℹ️ _Within your workspace you have `full root & sudo access` to install any library or tool you need via terminal (e.g., `pip` or `apt-get`)_
+> ℹ️ _Within your workspace you have **full root & sudo access** to install any library or tool you need via terminal (e.g., `pip` or `apt-get`)_

 ### Jupyter